I think it’s going to rain today

 But take one listen to the record and you’ll immediately feel the song’s despair without parsing a single lyric.
 Despite Randy Newman’s renown as a lyricist and satirist, his music and arrangements often tell the stories of his songs as much as or more than his words do, often by suggesting ironic contradictions between the lyrics and the meanings he intends them to convey.
 The lyrics of “I Think It’s Going to Rain Today” may be ambivalent and contradictory, but the full extent of their irony and emotional resonance emerges only after putting them to music; in the first verse, Newman’s voice quavers over slow, soulful piano chords that resolve downwards before repeating, creating the feeling of a sort of cyclical finality, underpinning the hopelessness of the lyrics and the certitude of the prediction of rain in its refrain.
 Other verses see Newman’s voice suspended weightlessly above a skeletal string orchestra that threatens to drown him out but never quite does, like the rain that never comes.
 The effect is emotionally devastating.

-Newman uses a similar technique on his masterpiece, 1972’s “Sail Away,” in which he uses the musical tropes of gospel and Americana to accompany his lyrical depiction of a slave trader attempting to lure Africans to join him in the US with a sales pitch of false promises of comfort and freedom.
+Newman uses a similar technique on his masterpiece, 1972’s “Sail Away,” in which he uses gospel and Americana musical tropes to accompany his lyrical depiction of a slave trader attempting to lure Africans to join him in the US with a sales pitch of false promises of comfort and freedom.
 The listener recognizes that these promises will be used against the Africans in America: “In America, every man is free / To take care of his home and his family” is a particularly stinging recasting of the racist logic of the Moynihan Report and its castigation of ostensibly absent Black fathers and supposedly incapable Black single mothers.
 “You’ll just sing about Jesus and drink wine all day” and “Ain’t no lion or tiger, ain’t no mamba snake / Just the sweet watermelon and the buckwheat cake” identify seemingly universal ideals of leisure, comfort, and piety as weapons for stereotype and oppression when in the hands of whites.
 Like in “I Think It’s Going to Rain Today,” the emotion of the song comes from Newman’s drawling vocal delivery and the use of traditional American and Black music.
 His incorporation of tropes of these traditions, from the woodwinds and brass of the marchlike intro to the gospel chords of the chorus, suggests yet another irony: that the very music of “Sail Away” is a product of the racist history Newman’s lyrics dramatize.
-“Sail Away” differs from the Americana of Newman’s contemporaries such as the Band, whose “The Night They Drove Old Dixie Down” is a frustratingly beautiful song with lyrics that are sung from the perspective of a Confederate veteran espousing a version the racist Lost Cause ideology that casts the Confederacy as a virtuous and nonracist project.
+“Sail Away” differs from the Americana of Newman’s contemporaries such as the Band, whose “The Night They Drove Old Dixie Down” is a frustratingly beautiful song with lyrics that are sung from the perspective of a Confederate veteran espousing a version of the racist Lost Cause ideology that casts the Confederacy as a virtuous and nonracist project.
 In contrast, Newman’s music embraces history not to pose as authentically “folky” (read: white), but to highlight the contradictions of subsuming and appropriating Black musical traditions under a lilywhite banner of “Americana.”
 While his lyrics are brilliant and edifying, they might be reduced to didactic political satire if not for the expressive historical and cultural quality of the instrumental.

 Newman uses irony not merely by singing words he does not mean or believe, but by contradicting and questioning his songs’ meanings through their musical accompaniment.
 Newman’s music shows the potential of irony in pop music to be radical, in the sense that it both disrupts our emotions and preconceived notions of the relationship between music and lyric and acts as the vehicle for depictions and dissections of deeply complex histories of oppression.
 In implicating both the music industry and his white audience in his critiques, Newman fundamentally undercuts the anodyne comfort typically native to pop.
 As his music and lyrics work together to elicit emotions and produce social commentary, he does not provide his listeners the ability to ignore the songs’ meanings by focusing solely on the instrumentals.
 It is perhaps unsurprising, then, that neither “I Think It’s Going to Rain Today” nor “Sail Away” was a hit.
 Newman’s best-known songs (outside of his Pixar oeuvre) are “Short People” and “I Love L.A.,” both of which use irony to critique racists and yuppies using their own bigoted and blithely privileged language with straightforward rock accompaniments.